Jammu and Kashmir Tourism

 Culture of Kashmir

 Replete with a rich and varied culture, the lifestyle of Kashmiri people is mostly influenced by literature, dance, music, food and festivals that are celebrated there.
 With exposure to solidarity during the times of independence, the locals of Kashmir have become a part of new literature and learning.
 Blessed with glacial mountains, crystal clear waters, pine forests, Chinar groves, and pine trees, the region of Kashmir has been detached from the whole country for a long time.
 However, now it inhabits people from different races, making it a potpourri of different cultures.
+Tourism in Kashmir takes a glimpse into the culture of Kashmir as well Srinagar and other places in the state.

 Honeymoon in Kashmir